EXPERIENCED MINDFULNESS TEACHER?

 Course Purpose

-The purpose of the Mindfulness: Teaching in the Workplace Programme is to help experienced mindfulness teachers build the competencies required to offer mindfulness training in organisational contexts.
+The purpose of the Mindfulness: Teaching in the Workplace course is to help experienced mindfulness teachers build the competencies required to offer mindfulness training in organisational contexts.

 Course overview